redhat-openstack/nfv-tempest-plugin/docs/tests.md

 - test_live_migration_basic
   Test explanation:
-  The test boot an instance, checks availability and migrates the instance to the next available hypervisor.
+  The test boot an instance, checks availability and migrates the instance and block storage to the next available hypervisor.

   ```
   Test config: